Cutting Diet Meal Plan – Overview

 Determine your fat intake

-Fat is essential for a cutting diet since it plays a significant function in hormone production.
+Fat is essential for a cutting diet since it significantly affects hormone production.

 While it’s customary to cut fat on a cutting diet, not consuming enough can have an impact on the production of hormones like testosterone and IGF-1, which assist in maintaining muscle mass.